-Massachusetts School of Law has a Media Lab located at the center of MSLAW's Information Resource Center, equipped with 30 computers, a print server, and audio review stations.
-Students may use the media lab for course work as well as to access the internet and the school's electronic research databases.
-Students may also listen to review materials created by faculty members on the media server in the lab at the audio review stations.
+Massachusetts School of Law has a Media Lab located at the center of MSLAW's Information Resource Center, equipped with computers, a print and scan server, and audio review workstations.
+Students may use the Media Lab for course work as well as to access the internet and the school's electronic research databases.
+Students may also listen to review materials created by their professors in the lab at the audio review stations.

-The media lab has two high-speed printers for student use.
-Copying and printing require the purchase of a copy card which can be purchased from the card machine or from the Reserve Desk in the Information Resource Center.
-Each copy costs 15 cents.
-You may also download the wireless print driver to print remotely from your laptop at mslaw.edu/media-lab.
+Copying and printing require the use of MSLAW's print system, powered by PaperCut.
+Each copy costs 20 cents.
+Students may download the wireless PaperCut print driver to print remotely at mslaw.edu/media-lab.

-Massachusetts School of Law provides wireless network access throughout the building.
-Please get the current password from the Reserve Desk.
+Massachusetts School of Law provides wireless network access throughout the building to students.
+Passwords change regularly, so please get a current password ticket from the Reserve Desk.